sailfishos-mirror/bind9/doc/arm/general.rst

 [4] Compliance is with loading and serving of A6 records only.
 A6 records were moved to the experimental category by :rfc:`3363`.

-[5] Minimally covering NSEC records are accepted but not generated.
+[5] Minimally Covering NSEC records are accepted but not generated.

 [6] BIND 9 interoperates with correctly designed experiments.